What is a Discretionary Housing Payment?

-If you are worried about debt, please contact one of the following organisations, who can give free and confidential advice.
+If you are worried about debt, please contact one of the following organisations, who can give free and confidential advice:

 - Step Change offer tailored advice and practical solutions to help people manage their debt and make a fresh start.
-They can be contacted on 0800 138 1111 (this is a freephone, including all mobiles) or visit the Step Change website.
+They can be contacted on 0800 138 1111 (this is a freephone, including all mobiles) or

 - National Debt Line is a helpline that provides free confidential and independent advice on how to deal with debt problems.
-They can be contacted on 0808 808 4000 or visit the National Debtline website.
+They can be contacted on 0808 808 4000 or

 You may also wish to consider the following to help you save money:

-Gas/Electric - if you are on certain benefits, your utility provider may be able to offer a discount.
+If you are on certain benefits, your utility provider may be able to offer a discount.
 Each provider has their own criteria, so check their website or telephone them.

 Check that you are not using more gas or electricity than you need to.
 For example, switch off any electrical equipment you are not using or see if you can turn down your heating thermostat.
-The energy saving trust can give you independent advice on saving energy.
-Visit the Energy Saving Trust website.